 Preserving and enhancing the scenic and environmental quality of the ecosystem of the Chagrin River, Lake Erie and other Ohio watersheds in a manner which assures a sustainable future for people, plants and animals.

-Healthy waterways that support vibrant communities where we hike, bike, fish, bird-watch and enjoy the great outdoors.
+Healthy water resources that support vibrant communities where we hike, bike, fish, bird-watch and enjoy the great outdoors.

 CRWP was formed by 16 cities, villages, townships, counties, and park districts in 1996 in response to increasing concerns about flooding, erosion, and water quality problems.
 Today CRWP’s 35 members represent 91% of the land area in the watershed.
 CRWP provides technical assistance to members and develops cost effective solutions to minimize new, and address current water quality and quantity problems.

 CRWP's Founding Principles Are: